openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 Reports can be disabled with the `-noreport` option.

+It is generally recommended that the work and report directories should _not_ be placed anywhere in the test suite itself.
+Since jtreg may scan the entire test suite looking for tests, it is unnecessary work for jtreg to have the scan these directories looking for the unlikely possibility of tests.
+This implies a corollary that you should not rely on the default settings for these directories (`.JTwork` and `.JTreport`) if you choose to execute jtreg in any directory in the test suite.

 ### What is a scratch directory? {#scratch-directory}

 When jtreg executes a test, the current directory for the test is set to a